Browns stun 49ers 19-17, hand San Francisco its first loss and QB Brock Purdy his first as starter

-Cleveland pulled off the upset without quarterback Deshaun Watson, who missed his second straight game with a bruised right shoulder.

-The 49ers came in looking nearly unbeatable after destroying Dallas 42-10 at home last week.
-But Cleveland’s defense was up to the task, and the 49ers were short-handed without playmakers Christian McCaffrey and Deebo Samuel, who both went out with injuries.
+The 49ers (5-1) came in looking nearly unbeatable after destroying Dallas 42-10 at home last week and scoring at least 30 points in each of their first five games.

+But Cleveland’s top-ranked defense was more than up to the task, and the 49ers were short-handed in the second half without playmakers Christian McCaffrey and Deebo Samuel, who both went out with injuries.

 P.J.
-Walker came off Cleveland’s practice squad and outplayed Purdy, who threw his first interception this season and finished with just 125 yards.
+Walker came off Cleveland’s practice squad and outplayed Purdy, who threw his first interception this season, finished with just 125 yards and nearly pulled off a stirring comeback in the final moments before Moody’s failed kick.

-The 23-year-old Purdy had won his first 10 starts and nearly pulled out a stirring comeback.
-He drove the 49ers into field-goal range in the final seconds before Moody pushed his attempt to the right.
+The 23-year-old Purdy had been perfect in his pro career, winning his first 10 regular-season starts and coming in with the highest passer rating (121.1) in league history for any quarteback through 10 games.

+But the Browns kept him off balance and he completed just 12 of 27 passes (44%) — well below his league-leading average (72.1%) coming in.

+“It’s on me,” said Moody, who missed a 54-yard in the first half.
+“I’ve got to make these kicks in these situations.
+That’s what I signed up for at my position.
+The team fought really hard to give me a chance.

+“It was a perfect snap, perfect hold.
+I just didn’t hit it the way I wanted to.”

-When the ball sailed into the net, Cleveland’s sideline erupted in celebration and Browns fans danced in the aisles.
+When the ball sailed into the net, Cleveland’s sideline erupted in celebration and Browns fans danced in the aisles after seeing the home team finally catch a few breaks.

+‘”The truth is, we’re a good football team,” Browns coach Kevin Stefanski said.
+“We’re not perfect, we know that.
+But we fought like crazy, and I’m just proud of so many guys.”

 The 49ers were heavy favorites at the start of the week, and their odds only grew when the Browns ruled out Watson on Friday.